codevogel/.dotfiles/README.md

 > ⚠️ This repository is tailored to my own workflow, and you might not need everything in here.
 That is why I would recommend you to fork this repository and customize it to your own needs.
 I may add or remove configuration and tooling from this repository over time, and you may not want to keep up with those changes.
 By forking this repository, you can keep your own version of the configuration files, and cherry-pick the changes you want to keep up with.
 You can also [contribute](#contributing) useful additions or bugfixes to this repository by submitting pull requests.

 Simply cloning this repository won't be enough.
 Your system needs to know to use the configuration files listed in this repository.
 It also needs to install the related software.
 This is done automatically by running the `install/install.sh` script in this repository.
-This script will install both the Windows and Unix tooling, and set up the symlinks to the configuration files in this repository.
-You can configure exactly which install scripts run, or the order in which they run, by editing the `install/powershell/active.conf` (Windows tooling) and `install/bash/active.conf` (Unix tooling).
+You can configure exactly which install scripts run, or the order in which they run, by editing the `install/active.conf`.

-### Requirements

- - Windows 10 or later, with [WSL](https://learn.microsoft.com/en-us/windows/wsl/install) installed (I use WSL2).
- - Your WSL shell uses a normal user, not the root user.
- - Your WSL default shell is `bash`.
-(This is the default shell in Ubuntu, so  you should be fine.)
- - [Git](https://git-scm.com/) installed on your Windows system.

 ### Installation